About the Campbell Adult and Online Education (AOE) RN to BSN Program

 RN-BSN Learning Outcomes

 RN-BSN students are involved in experiential learning centered on professional practice, health promotion, leadership, health policy, population health, transitions, and healthcare for vulnerable populations.
 Learning outcomes include:

-- Assuming accountability for improving the quality and safety of care.
+- Assume accountability for the quality and safety for one’s own practice and delegated nursing care.